noislabs/whitepaper/src/security.md

 * Security of the Nois Network: This is a new Cosmos based chain and therefore there is a list of validators responsible for running the consensus.
-On Cosmos the validators are ranked by reputation (highest uptime, number of chains etc) This list provdes a reliable source of validators already.
+On Cosmos the validators are ranked by reputation (highest uptime, number of chains etc).
+  This list provdes a reliable source of validators already.
 In the future we want to expand our validator set to be more permissionless but also containing some independent organizations similar to the drand network.